RetroAchievements/docs/docs/guidelines/content/progression-and-win-condition-guidelines.md

+---
+title: Progression and Win Condition Guidelines
+description: Guidelines for assigning progression and win conditions to achievements in RetroAchievements sets.
+Learn how to categorize different types of achievements to mark a game as beaten, with specific examples for various genres.
+---

 # Progression and Win Condition Guidelines

 Progression and Win Type conditions are assigned to achievements in a set and used to designate when a game has been beaten.
 A game is considered when all the following statements are true: